Luma Foundation Changes to Arles’ Skyline

 Van Gogh’s view of Arles; it’s hardly changed in 125 years.

-The Luma Foundation is building a cultural complex on the site of the former railway sheds …Continue reading here for the balance of Lynne’s post on how this art-focused development by Maja Hoffman is changing the skyline in Arles.
-The Luma Foundation is hoping to generate additional interest in Arles as a cultural and business destination.
+The Luma Foundation is building a cultural complex on the site of the former railway sheds.
+This art-focused development by Maja Hoffman is changing the skyline in Arles.
+The Luma Foundation hopes to generate additional interest in Arles as a cultural and business destination.

 Luma Foundation

 The site is under construction, however, guided visits are available Mondays @11am (English) and Tuesdays @11am (French).
-You need to complete the contact information on the website to reserve your spot.
+You must complete the website’s contact information to reserve your spot.

 All rights reserved.
 Perfectly Provence articles and other content may not be published, broadcast, rewritten (including translations into other languages) or redistributed without written permission.
 For usage information, please contact us.